HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 # Exploring
 ---
-### Watches
+## Watches
-Days spent Traveling are split into 6 Watches.
+Days spent Traveling are split into 4 Watches.
 Your Guide rolls an Omen each Watch and an Omen rolled twice in a journey becomes an Encounter.
-### Actions
+## Actions
-**MOVE** a hex and see all non-hidden features in it.
+**Move**: a hex and see all non-hidden features in it.
 Receiving stress based on the difficulty of the terrain.
 Easy = 0 | Neutral = 1 | Difficult = 2 | Treacherous = 3

 **SEARCH** a hex.
 2-6 chance for each hidden feature of the Hex.
 4-6 with direction.